tor-jorgen/simpleinvoice-server/README.md

 ## Debugging locally

 The database will run in Docker, and the server will run in IntelliJ (or any other IDE).
+The description below is for
+IntelliJ:

 1. Start the Postgres database in Docker:
     ```shell
-   docker compose -f compose-postgres.yml up
+   docker compose -f compose-postgres.yaml up
     ```

+2. Create either (under Services in IntelliJ):
-2. Create a Ktor run configuration for `EngineMain` in IntelliJ
+    1. A Ktor run configuration for `EngineMain`
+    2. or a Ktor debug configuration with Main class `org.simpleinvoice.server.ApplicationKt`
 3. Paste the environment variables from above into the run configuration:
     1. Select _Edit environment variables_
     2. Click the past button